2025–26 West Ham United F.C. season: August

 West Ham started their season on 16 August at the Stadium of Light playing newly promoted Sunderland.

 After a goalless first-half, Sunderland's Eliezer Mayenda opened the scoring on 61 minutes with a header past West Ham's debut goalkeeper, Mads Hermansen.
 Dan Ballard added a second on 73 minutes and Wilson Isidor made it 3–0, the final score in the second minute of added-time.

 Chelsea were the visitors for West Ham's opening game at the London Stadium on 22 August.
 Although Lucas Paquetá opened the scoring on 6 minutes, Chelsea replied with goals from João Pedro on 15 minutes, Pedro Neto on 23 minutes, Enzo Fernández on 34 minutes, Moisés Caicedo on 54 minutes and Trevoh Chalobah on 58 minutes to make the final score 5–1.
 With eight goals conceded, this was this most conceded by the club in their first two games in any season in the top–flight of English football.

-On 26 August, West Ham travelled to Molineux to play Wolverhampton Wanderers in the second round of the EFL Cup.
+On 26 August, West Ham travelled to Molineux to play Wolves in the second round of the EFL Cup.
 In the first–half, Guido Rodriguez fouled Jean-Ricner Bellegarde to give away a penalty.
 Hwang Hee-chan hit the post with his penalty but Gomes followed–up the rebound to make it 1–0 in the 43 minute.
 In the 50th minute, Tomáš Souček equalised with a header and Lucas Paquetá scored another header in the 63rd minute to put the visitors ahead.
-Wanderer's manager, Vítor Pereira made several substitutes including Jørgen Strand Larsen who scored in the 82nd and 84th minute to put the hosts 3–2 up.
+Wolves manager Vítor Pereira made several substitutions, including Jørgen Strand Larsen who scored in the 82nd and 84th minute to put the hosts 3–2 up.
 This was the final score and West Ham were eliminated from the competition at their first attempt.
 Following the game, club captain Jarrod Bowen had to be held back by stewards after trying to confront a group of West Ham supporters after something seemed to be said from the stands.

 West Ham travelled to the City Ground on 31 August to play Nottingham Forest in the Premier League.
 With the game still goalless, on 82 minutes West Ham brought on Crysencio Summerville for his first game since January 2025.
 In the 84th minute he assisted Jarrod Bowen for West Ham's first goal and was fouled in the penalty area resulting in Lucas Paquetá scoring the penalty-kick in the 88th minute to make it 2–0.
 Callum Wilson added a third, his first for the club, in the first minute of added–time.
 The game finished 3–0 to the visitors.